mtazzari/galario/docs/index.rst

 More details on how to get started with |galario| are given in the :doc:`quickstart <quickstart>`.

-..
-Be sure to checkout also the :doc:`cookbook <cookbook>` with many worked examples!
+Be sure to checkout also the :doc:`cookbook <cookbook>` with many useful code snippets!

 License and Attribution
 -----------------------